Baseball’s 10 Most Dominant Dynasties

 Fact was, the A’s simply knew how to win, even if they often did so by the skin of their teeth—and more to the point, with their backs against the wall—using the grit and intensity spilled over from the caustic clubhouse atmosphere.

-Like Connie Mack’s two previous dynasties (including the early 1910s, which also barely missed the list), this A’s empire quickly crumbled.
+Like Connie Mack’s two previous dynasties (including the early 1910s, which also barely missed the list), this A’s empire died hard.
 The 1975 defection of All-Star pitcher Catfish Hunter—because Finley unsuccessfully attempted to weasel his way out of a contractual obligation—was followed by a flood of departures as modern free agency destroyed a penny-pinching Finley and, by the late 1970s, relegated the A’s to a who’s who of nobodies playing in front of nobody at the Oakland Coliseum.

 New York Yankees, 1936-39